 Existing law, the Lanterman Developmental Disabilities Services Act, requires the State Department of Developmental Services to contract with regional centers to provide services and supports to individuals with developmental disabilities and their families.
 Existing law requires the department to establish an Office of the Self-Determination Program Ombudsperson to be headed by an individual to be known as the Self-Determination Program Ombudsperson, who is appointed by the Director of Developmental Services.
 Existing law requires the office to be an independent and autonomous entity within the department and prescribes specified duties and rights of the office, including recommending to the department strategies for change and improvement of the program.

-This bill would establish the Office of the Lanterman Ombudsperson as an autonomous entity within the department for the purpose of providing individuals with intellectual and developmental disabilities who are consumers of developmental services with a means to resolve issues related to their care, placement, or services.
-The bill would set forth the duties of the Office of the Lanterman Ombudsperson, including, among other things, disseminating information and providing training and technical assistance, and receiving and possibly investigating complains made by or on behalf of consumers of developmental services.
-The bill would clarify that the Office of the Self-Determination Ombudsperson is a separate office, but would also require the Lanterman Ombudsperson to oversee the Office of the Self-Determination Ombudsperson.
+This bill would establish the Office of the Developmental Services Ombudsperson as an independent and autonomous entity within the department for the purpose of monitoring the implementation of specified services for individuals served by a regional center, as defined.
+The bill would set forth the duties of the Office of the Developmental Services Ombudsperson, including, among other things, disseminating information and providing training and technical assistance, and receiving and possibly investigating complaints made by or on behalf of individuals served by a regional center.
+The bill would establish the position of the Developmental Services Ombudsperson to head the office and specify appointment procedures and the duties of that position.

 This bill would prohibit the ombudsperson or their staff from being compelled to testify or be deposed, or to disclose specified records, in a judicial or administrative proceeding.
 Because this prohibition would affect the admissibility of relevant evidence in criminal proceedings, the bill would require a â…” vote of the Legislature.